data-abdul/About_Me/README.md

 ### About Me:
-I’m a **data analyst** with a bachelors and masters degree in chemical engineering.
+I’m an aspiring **data analyst** with a bachelors and masters degree in chemical engineering.
 I am really interested in energy transition and sustainability.
 Seattle, WA, USA is home for now.
 I am definitely open to making new contacts and to discuss data + energy.</br>
 <br/>